OS2mo/os2mo-data-import-and-export/helpers/integration_abtraction/README.rst

 The tool takes parameters for `system_name` and `end_marker`. `system_name`
-is the name of the key that will be used for the current session, the utility will take of abstracting away the unerlying json-structure atully stored in the integration_data field, and will only handle the values associated with the chosen key.
+is the name of the key that will be used for the current session, the utility will take of abstracting away the underlying json-structure that is actually stored in the `integrationsdata` field, and will only presnet the user with the values associated with the key chosen by `system_name`.

 `end_marker` is the value that is appeded to all values to ensure that it is possible to uniquely find objects despite the fact that structured search